Please note I am currently taking a break

 "When the breath wanders the mind also is unsteady.
 But when the breath is calmed the mind too will be stilled, and the yogi achieves long life.
 Therefore, one should learn to control the breath." - Hatha Yoga Pradipika

-Yoga is not just about the poses.
-Yoga is a way of improving your physical, mental, emotional and spiritual fitness.
+Yoga, practiced correctly, is a way of improving your physical, mental, emotional and spiritual fitness.
 These things happen almost unknowingly as you become more familiar with your yoga practice.
-Practising yoga with awareness, incorporating your breath into the movements, enjoying the feeling of stretching your body and getting clean fresh air into muscles that may not have been stretched for a while - all these things help to release tension and allow energy to flow more freely in your body.
-All this leads you to experience a sense of well being.
+Practicing yoga with awareness, learning to be aware of your breathing patterns, incorporating your breath into movements, enjoying the feeling of gently moving and getting clean fresh air into your body - all these things help to release tension and allow energy to flow more freely in your body.
+All this leads you to experience a greater sense of well-being.

 It doesn't matter if you're trying to start a business, lose weight, start exercising, write a book, look after your family, reduce stress, or achieve any number of other goals ... who you are, what you have, and what you know right now is enough to get going.